rackerlabs/design-system/_docs/style/focus-states.md

 layout: docs
 category: Style
 usage: |
-  Focus states allow the user to see what element is the current element-of-interest in the ingterface by drawing attention to it.
-In this way, the user cna shift focus between one element and another.
-Only elments that can be interacted with via mouse can be focused.
-Additionally, focus states allow someone operating with only a keyboard to access the funtionality of a page.
+  Focused state allows the user to see what element has been clicked on or navigated to using the keyboard.
+Only elments that can be interacted with can receive focus.
 resource: true
 status: complete
 last-modified: 2018-05-10